 When Should I Get Vaccinated?

-October to early November is the best time.
+The best time to get the flu jab is from the beginning of October to early November.
 The vaccination takes around two weeks to start protecting you against flu, so it’s best to get it before winter flu season is in full swing.
 However, if you have missed this period, you can still receive the flu jab later in the winter.

 How Do I Get a Flu Jab?